yazanabdulhafez/reading-notes/read2.md

   statement;
 ```

-2. While Loop: It repeats a statement or a block of statements while its controlling Boolean-expression is true.
+2. While Loop: It repeats a statement or a block of statements while its Boolean-expression is true.

 The syntax of the while loop is: